 Tesamorelin

-An FDA-approved peptide for reducing stubborn visceral belly fat.
-Tesamorelin is the only FDA-approved GHRH analog, specifically for reducing visceral abdominal fat in HIV lipodystrophy.
+An FDA-approved GHRH analog that builds lean muscle and reduces visceral belly fat.
+Tesamorelin is the only FDA-approved GHRH analog — clinically shown to build lean muscle while reducing visceral belly fat by 15-18%.
 Uses the full 44 amino acid GHRH sequence with a trans-3-hexenoic acid modification for stability.
-Produces physiological GH pulses that specifically target stubborn belly fat.
+Produces physiological GH pulses that drive both protein synthesis in skeletal muscle and lipolysis in abdominal fat.

 Overview